A focus on long-term performance

 Does your employer have to pay super on any bonuses you earn?

-The answer, for the most part is, yes, but there is a situation in which employers are not required to pay super on bonuses.
+The answer for the most part is that employers do pay super on bonuses and other ordinary time earnings1, but there is a situation in which employers are not required to pay super on bonuses.

 It is important to note, however, that some employers, including the Queensland Government, have different contribution arrangements and, in those cases, employer obligations may differ from those outlined here.